Skip to content

 B. Cyber security, system and network programming

-Coordinating person: dr hab.
+Coordinating person: prof. dr hab.
 Adam Wierzbicki

 Symbol: B